 Helping New Zealanders take part in parliamentary elections

-We educate New Zealanders about enrolling and voting through our public programmes.
+We educate New Zealanders about enrolling and voting.
 We also work with communities to help them understand and take part in elections, especially communities with low participation rates.

 Supporting voters’ rights and protecting their privacy